Trump Says Gas Prices Will Drop To $2 'Pretty Soon' And It Will Be 'Better Than A Tax Cut' - But Is That Realistic?

 “While some may be quick to assign political credit, the reality is that global supply dynamics - particularly OPEC's production decisions - have been the primary force behind the relief drivers are seeing at the pump,” De Hann noted.

-As of this writing, an oil refinery fire near Chicago bumped the average gas price back up over $3 to $3.038, according to AAA, though that's still lower than the $3.134 per gallon average from a year ago.
-[4] Still, De Hann believes that prices will drop below $3 nationally again“ahead of Thanksgiving.”
+The average gas price is now back up over $3 to $3.05, according to AAA, though that's still lower than the $3.10 per gallon average from a year ago.
+[4]

+“The national average once again briefly dipped below the $3 per gallon mark, but the drop will be short-lived,” said De Haan in a blog post on Nov.
+3.“Gas prices are likely to rebound soon in the Great Lakes states due to ongoing refinery challenges, while a new snag at a California refinery may slow the pace of declines on the West Coast.
+To top it off, OPEC+ announced another boost to oil production for December over the weekend, though they also signaled a pause in further increases from January through March.
+For now, expect the national average to hover in the low-$3 range, potentially drifting lower once refinery issues are resolved.”

 Downward trending gas prices could mean significant relief for Americans struggling with the rising cost of living.
 But will they get low enough to fulfill Trump's prediction?Falling gas prices offer relief as energy prices rise